 DLyte – DLyte Pro 500

-DLyte is a world leader in the development of equipment for metal surface finishing.
-Its main goal is to reinvent the way manufacturing equipment produces quality metal surfaces, providing the most advanced solutions.
-Its DLyte Pro 500 is one of the most advanced, powerful and versatile machines on the market, offering fully automated, high-quality finishing.
+“The DLyte series consists of machines based on the patented DryLyte® technology for surface finishing of metal alloys for industry.
+The DLyte Pro 500 is one of the most advanced, powerful and versatile machines on the market, offering fully automated, high-quality finishing.
 DryLyte® technology is an innovative finishing technique and the first dry electropolishing system designed to improve the surface finish of metal components.
 The machine is equipped with 8 perimeter spindles, with a maximum volume of 200 x 300 mm each, which allow the polishing of several parts using different supports.
-It also integrates a central spindle for larger pieces (500 x 300 mm).
-Among its hardware features we highlight the ease of access, low maintenance costs, customization of configurations, exhaust system with carbon filter and no dust emission.
+It also integrates a central spindle for larger parts (500 x 300 mm).
+Among its hardware features we highlight the ease of access, its low maintenance costs, customization of configurations, exhaust system with carbon filter and no dust emission.
 It respects part tolerances providing a mirror finish and homogeneous results while avoiding possible side effects such as oxidation or orange peel.

 Coloring, also referred to as dyeing, is typically the third step in post-processing of the printed parts.
 It’s usually the white parts that are most suitable for dyeing.